St. Augustine Nights of Lights

 Nights of Lights Free Shuttle Service

-The Free Shuttle Service for the 2018 – 2019 Nights of Lights Season will start on November 17; it will run on November 23-24 during Thanksgiving weekend; it will also run every Saturday in December.
-On these days, the shuttle is in service from 1:00 pm to 11:00 pm.
-Every 15-20 minutes it will pick riders up from two locations in town and drop them off at the Visitor Information Center.
+The Nights of Lights shuttle runs from 1:00 pm to 11:00 pm, every 15 to 20 minutes.
+It will pick riders up from two locations in town and drop them off at the Visitor Information Center.

 Parking in St. Augustine